 Our second video details step-by-step instructions for repotting a Paphiopedilum orchid, which has different watering and culture needs from a Phalaenopsis.
 After your initial purchase and repotting, you should repot your orchid when your plant has finished blooming.

-Mark your calendars for the Garden’s newest exhibition, The Orchid Show, opening February 15, 2014.
+Mark your calendars for the Garden’s newest exhibition, the Orchid Show (purchase tickets here), opening February 15, 2014.
 Orchid lovers of all levels are sure to learn a lot more about orchids at the show.
 Can’t wait!

 ©2013 Chicago Botanic Garden and my.chicagobotanic.org